 👍 Recipe Features

-- Way Easy: Simply dump in most of the ingredients and let the Instant Pot work it’s magic.
-At the end, all you need for your dumplings is quick simmer and you’re ready to serve!
+- Way Easy: Simply dump in most of the ingredients and let the Instant Pot (affiliate) work it's magic.
+At the end, all you need for your dumplings is quick simmer and you're ready to serve!

 - So Delicious: My favorite part about cooking soups and stews in the Instant Pot are the intense flavors.
 Pressure cooking delivers a super taste that can take hours to develop on the stove.
 Yum!